learnlatex/learnlatex.github.io/en/more-10.md

 ```

-In addition there are variants of the alignment environments ending
+In addition there are variants of the display environments ending
 in `ed` that make a subterm of a larger display for example, `aligned` and
 `gathered`.